abo-abo/lispy/README.md

 Bound to <kbd>g</kbd>.

-Use `helm` to select a symbol to jump to from all top-level symbols in the in current directory.
+Use completion to select a symbol to jump to from all top-level symbols in the in current directory.

 Works out of the box for Elisp, Scheme and Common Lisp.
 [clojure-semantic](https://github.com/kototama/clojure-semantic) is